-As you drive through your neighborhood, you may see fliers, signs, and more attached to Gibson EMC's electric poles.
+As you drive through your neighborhood, you may see fliers, signs and more attached to Gibson EMC's electric poles.
 Besides being unattractive, cluttered utility poles make it much more difficult and dangerous for lineworkers to do their job.

-They wear “hooks” that sink into the wood as they climb up and down the poles.
-These hooks are vital in giving lineworkers the solid hold they must have in order to safely work on the poles and lines that carry power to homes and businesses throughout the cooperative’s service area.
+Lineworkers wear “hooks” that sink into the wood as they climb up and down the poles.
+These hooks are vital in giving them the solid hold they must have in order to safely work on the poles and lines that carry power to homes and businesses throughout the cooperative’s service area.
 Lineworkers must be able to secure their hooks easily into the pole, a feat that is difficult if they must navigate a sea of metal tacks and staples.
 And if a lineworker should lose his hold on the pole, he could fall and be seriously injured or even killed.

 Your cooperative’s lineworkers already face serious hazards as they work to provide your electric service.
 We appreciate you doing all you can to help keep them safe.